 Across our fleet, we have implemented many of the most innovative environmental policies and technologies in the cruise industry.
 As such, we meet or exceed all international, national, state and local port regulations, including those set by MARPOL, the US Coast Guard (USCG) and the US Environmental Protection Agency (EPA).
 We are also accredited to the international ISO 14001 standard for Environmental Management Systems.
 This achievement recognizes that we utilize a core set of standards for an effective environmental management system that reduces our environmental impact and increase our operating efficiency.

 Environmental Awards and Accolades

 - The United States Coast Guard awarded Norwegian Cruise Line the Gold 2010 William M. Benkert Marine Environmental Protection Award in the foreign vessel category.

 - In 2010, the Port of Seattle issued Norwegian the status of Green Gateway Gold Partner for excellent environmental stewardship.

-- Norwegian participated in the Port of Los Angeles' voluntary speed reduction programme in 2008 and 2009.
+- Norwegian participated in the Port of Los Angeles' voluntary speed reduction program in 2008 and 2009.
 In 2009, the company achieved 100 percent compliance for 64 arrivals and departures.
-The Port also recognised the company for voluntarily using low-sulfur MGO fuel during port calls in 2008.
+The Port also recognized the company for voluntarily using low-sulfur MGO fuel during port calls in 2008.

 - In 2008 and 2009 we received the Venice Blue Flag award from the Venice Port Authority in recognition of using lower sulfur fuels in the Port.